 For IT managers, this inherent anonymity poses a significant challenge in identifying and mitigating Dark Web threats targeting their organization.

-Marketplace for Cyber Threats
+Marketplace for cyber threats

 As we mentioned before, the darknet operates as a bustling marketplace for cyber threats, where malicious actors buy, sell, and trade a plethora of illicit goods and services.
+From malware and hacking tools to stolen credentials and compromised data, the Dark Web offers a smorgasbord of cyber threats readily available to the highest bidder.

 This commodification of cybercrime fuels the proliferation of malicious activities and poses a constant threat to organizations worldwide.